wpsocio/wptelegram/src/README.txt

 == Changelog ==

+= 3.0.6 =
+- Fixed "Send to Telegram" flag not saved for block editor drafts.

 = 3.0.5 =
 - Fixed the issue of posts being sent from block editor regardless of the rules.
 - Fixed the issue of disabled Test Token button.